 |Award Period:||2 years (08/01/2017 - 07/31/2019)||Award Amount:||$399,446|

-Co-Principal Investigators: Kent Pekel, Eugene Roehlkepartain, Amy K. Syvertsen, and David Heistad (Bloomington Public Schools)
+Co-Principal Investigators: Pekel, Kent; Roehlkepartain, Eugene; Syvertsen, Amy K; and Heistad, David

-Setting: The research will take place at two schools within the Bloomington Public School District: Kennedy Senior High and Valley View Middle School.
+Setting: The research took place at two schools within the Bloomington Public School District: Kennedy Senior High and Valley View Middle School.
 The district serves a rapidly changing suburb of Minneapolis, Minnesota.
 These sites were selected because of the diversity of their student populations, the continuity created by Valley View feeding exclusively into the high school, and the schools' ongoing commitment to advancing a focus on student-teacher relationships and student motivation and perseverance.
-Overall, 42% of BPS students are eligible for free or reduced price lunch (FRL), and 48% are students of color.